Lab Members

 Lab Coordinator

 Veronica is a licensed speech-language pathologist practicing in the acute care and inpatient rehabilitation settings.
 She earned her M.S. in Communication Sciences and Disorders from Columbia University Teachers College in 2020.
-She has a broad research background spanning the fields of neuroscience, psychology, and language – including 4 years’ experience working as a graduate research assistant and project coordinator in Dr. Lisa Edmonds’ Aphasia and Bilingualism Lab.
-Veronica joined the TAN Lab in 2023.
-When she’s not in the lab or at the hospital, she also works as a synchronized swimming coach.
-She loves vegetarian cooking and spending time outdoors with her husband and dog.
+She has a broad research background spanning the fields of neuroscience, psychology, and language – including 4 years’ experience as a graduate research assistant and project coordinator in Dr. Lisa Edmonds’ Aphasia Rehabilitation and Bilingualism Lab.
+Veronica joined TAN Lab in 2023.
+When she’s not in the lab or at the hospital, she can be found coaching synchronized swimming for a local youth team, cooking elaborate vegetarian meals, and spending time outdoors with her husband and dog.

 Graduate Research Assistants